Wahid-najim/rexC0n/README.md

 # RexC0n
-## Advanced Subdomain Enumeration Script
+Advanced Subdomain Enumeration Tool

-A Bash script for comprehensive subdomain enumeration using Subfinder, Assetfinder, Findomain, Amass, and httpx.
-It provides structured output, live subdomain detection, error handling, and directory management.
+RexC0n is a robust Bash script designed for comprehensive subdomain enumeration.
+It leverages powerful tools such as Subfinder, Assetfinder, Findomain, Amass, and httpx to deliver accurate and structured results.
+With automated directory management, live subdomain verification, and built-in error handling, this script streamlines reconnaissance workflows for security professionals and bug bounty hunters.

-## Features
+## 🚀 Features

-- Integrates multiple subdomain enumeration tools
+    Seamless integration of leading subdomain enumeration tools

-- Combines and deduplicates results
+    Consolidation and deduplication of results

-- Checks for live subdomains using httpx
+    Live subdomain detection using httpx

-- Organizes output in a user-specified directory
-- Includes error handling and usage prompts
+    Organized output structure with user-defined directories

+    User-friendly prompts and error-handling mechanisms

-## Requirements
+## 🛠 Requirements

-- Subfinder
-- Assetfinder
-- Findomain
-- Amass
+Ensure the following tools are installed and accessible in your system's PATH:

+    subfinder

+    assetfinder

+    findomain

+    amass

-- httpx
+    httpx

-## Installation
+## 📦 Installation

-1. Clone the repository:
+# Clone the repository
 git clone https://github.com/Wahid-najim/rexC0n.git

+# Navigate into the project directory
-2. Navigate to the repository: cd rexC0n
+cd rexC0n

-3. Ensure the required tools are installed: subfinder -h assetfinder -h findomain -h amass -h httpx -h
+# Verify the required tools are installed
+subfinder -h
+assetfinder -h
+findomain -h
+amass -h
+httpx -h

-4. Make the script executable: chmod +x subdomain_enum.sh
+# Make the script executable
+ chmod +x subdomain_enum.sh

-## Usage
+⚙️ Usage

-Run the script and follow the prompts to specify the output directory and target domains:
+To start the enumeration process:

 ./subdomain_enum.sh

-For help:
+To display help options:

 ./subdomain_enum.sh -h

+The script will prompt for:

+    Output directory

+    Target domain(s)

-## Output
+📁 Output Structure

-- All subdomains: subdomains/all_subdomains.txt
+    All Subdomains: subdomains/all_subdomains.txt

-- Live subdomains: live_subdomains/live_subdomains.txt
+    Live Subdomains: live_subdomains/live_subdomains.txt

-- Detailed tool outputs are stored in the subdomains/ directory.
+    Raw Tool Outputs: Stored within the subdomains/ directory

-## Contributing
+🤝 Contributing

 Contributions are welcome!
-Please follow these steps:
+To contribute:

-1. Fork the repository.
+    Fork the repository

-2. Create a new branch (git checkout -b feature-branch).
+    Create a new branch: git checkout -b feature-branch

-3. Make your changes and commit (git commit -m "Add feature").
+    Commit your changes: git commit -m "Add new feature"

-4. Push to the branch (git push origin feature-branch).
+    Push to your branch: git push origin feature-branch

-5. Open a Pull Request.
+    Open a Pull Request

-## Issues
+🐞 Issues

+Encountered a bug or have suggestions for improvements?
-If you encounter any issues or have suggestions, please open an issue on the [GitHub Issues page](https://github.com/Wahid-najim/rexC0n/issues).
+Please submit an issue via the GitHub Issues page.

-## License
+📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for full details.

-## Author
+👨‍💻 Author

-Wahid Najim
+Wahid Najim aka 0x1di0t